ThompsonDanielK/Node.js-API/README.md

 ### Posts
 1. /createPost - POST request to create a post.
 Returns newly created post.
 2. /updatePost -  PUT request to update a post.
 Returns updated post.
-3. /getPost - GET request to retrieve a post by `_id`.
+3. /getPost - GET request to retrieve a post by `_id` passed in as a query parameter.
 Returns queried post.
 4. /getPosts - GET request to retrieve all posts.
 Returns an array of posts.
-5. /deletePost - DELETE request that deletes a post by `_id'.
+5. /deletePost - DELETE request that deletes a post by `_id' passed in as a query parameter.
 Returns deleted post.

 ### Comments
 1. /createComment - POST request to create a comment.
 Returns newly created comment.
 2. /updateComment -  PUT request to update a comment.
 Returns updated comment.
-3. /getComment - GET request to retrieve a comment by `_id`.
+3. /getComment - GET request to retrieve a comment by `_id` passed in as a query parameter.
 Returns queried comment.
-4. /getComments - GET request to retrieve all comments on a post by `post_id`.
+4. /getComments - GET request to retrieve all comments on a post by `post_id` passed in as a query parameter.
 Returns an array of comments.
-5. /deleteComment - DELETE request that deletes a comment by `_id'.
+5. /deleteComment - DELETE request that deletes a comment by `_id' passed in the body.
 Returns deleted comment.

 ## 4. Assumptions made during development